 I saved nearly 80% on hosting costs using AWS over DigitalOcean

-If you’re not familiar with CloudFront, it’s simply a CDN like CloudFlare, only it gives you significantly more flexibility and power.
-Not only does CloudFront integrate well with S3, upon moving to it I saw AsiaPac traffic pick up like never before. 你好
+If you’re not familiar with CloudFront, it’s simply a CDN like CloudFlare, only it gives you significantly more flexibility and power, and some will point out security as well.
+Not only does CloudFront integrate with S3, upon moving to it I saw AsiaPac traffic pick up like never before. 你好

 There’s little need to get into the awesomeness of Markdown and how elegant it makes writing for the Web, but I would like to touch on why I chose Atom over SublimeText.
 After using Sublime for five years it took a few pairing sessions with a younger developer earlier this year to help me see the light and make the switch.
 What with its stellar GitHub integration and sexy interface, Atom is just a damn pleasure to use—something I could never say about SublimeText.

 One of the benefits of working with static websites over a traditional CMS is that content doesn’t get buried in some hard-to-reach database table.
 Instead, content is stored in plain text along with your code, allowing it to be version controlled – making post authoring, revising and editing much easier, and also helps prevent accidental deletion of content.

 I learned about